How to Validate Your App Idea and Nail Your Launch with Competitive Research (with Examples)

 That "yes" turned into a "no" (hopefully) very quickly.

-A quick way to identify competitors for your idea is to search for them using Keyword Inspector.
+When validating a new idea I start by looking at the competition, and a quick way to identify competitors for your idea is to search for them on Keyword Inspector.

 Let's take, for example, word games.
 Here's what Inspector, which searches the store and adds a layer of intelligence, is showing in the US App Store:

 And let's dig into those a bit more with Competitor Intelligence: